 3. Do you have any before and after pictures?

 You can visit the Reset Room Instagram page to see ‘before and after’ pictures, and real examples of our client’s successful tattoo removal.

 4. How frequently can I return for more treatments?

 Tattoo fading can be a slow process and is dependant on your body’s immune systems participation to work.
-Ideally, we recommend that you wait 8 weeks to get the greatest value from each laser treatment.
+Ideally, we recommend that you wait eight weeks to get the highest value from each laser treatment.

 5. Will the laser tattoo removal hurt?